 Plans were prepared by George Kessler in 1907 – 1908 to develop athletic fields, a playground, a field house, an outdoor gymnasium, a bridle path and a ball field in the park area south of 39th Street on the east side of the Gillham.
 Funds were lacking and few of the plans were implemented.
 In 1913, a casting and wading pool was added at 41st Street.
 It was removed in 1976.
 A fountain to honor Robert Gillham and wading pool were placed at 41st and Gillham in 1977.
 In 1980, exercise trails were added south of 43rd Street.

 The park area has been used for wintertime and holiday activities.
 Along with sledding down the snow-covered hills, an Epiphany Celebration sponsored by the city Welfare Department started at 39th and Gillham in 1946.
 Christmas trees were burned in the park on the “Twelfth Night,” a celebration of the final day of Christmas festivities.
 This tradition continued into the 1960s.
 From 1959 to the mid-1980s, a life-sized nativity scene was first placed in the park area southeast of 39th Street in December.
 The Mayor’s Christmas Tree was there for several years until the location for the tree was moved to Crown Center in 1973.
-Another popular activity, Santa’s Wonderland, started in the park in December 1964.
-The Wonderland tradition with its huge figures of Santa and others continues today and remains very popular.
+Another popular activity, Santa’s Wonderland, started in the park in December 1964 and continued through 2019.